 As described in the "Overview" section of this MD&A, the COVID-19 pandemic impacted FF's ability to raise funds and may have a material adverse impact on future periods as FF prepares to bring its vehicles to market, including its cash flows from financing activities, which fund its operations.
-The extent of COVID-19's impact on FF's liquidity will depend upon, among other things, the duration and severity of the outbreak or subsequent outbreaks and related government responses, such as required physical distancing, restrictions on business operations and travel, the pace of recovery of economic activity and the impact to consumers, all of which are uncertain and difficult to predict.
-Refer to the section titled, "Risk Factors" for a full discussion of the risks associated with the COVID-19 pandemic.
+The extent of COVID-19's impact on FF's liquidity will depend upon, among other things, the duration and severity of the outbreak or subsequent outbreaks and related government responses such as required physical distancing, restrictions on business operations and travel, the pace of recovery of economic activity and the impact to consumers, all of which are uncertain and difficult to predict.
+Refer to Part I, Item 1A.
+Risk Factors for a full discussion of the risks associated with the COVID-19 pandemic.

-As of March 31, 2022, the Company's principal sources of liquidity was cash totaling \$276,374, which was held for working capital and general corporate purposes.
+As of December 31, 2021, the Company's principal sources of liquidity was cash totaling \$505,091, which was held for working capital and general corporate purposes.

-The Company's business plan contemplates that it will launch the FF 91 for delivery to customers beginning in the third quarter of 2022, with testing, validation, and certification complete in the third quarter of 2022.
+The Company's business plan contemplates that it will launch the FF 91 for delivery to customers beginning in Q3 2022, with testing, validation, and certification complete in Q3 2022.

-The Company has evaluated whether there are certain conditions and events, when considered in the aggregate, that raise substantial doubt about the Company's ability to continue as a going concern within one year after the date that the unaudited Condensed Consolidated Financial Statements of FF for the quarter ended March 31, 2022 were issued.
-Based on its recurring losses from operations since inception and continued cash outflows from operating activities, the Company has concluded that there is substantial doubt about its ability to continue as a going concern for a period of one year from the date that the unaudited Condensed Consolidated Financial Statements of FF for the quarter ended March 31, 2022 were issued.
+The Company has evaluated whether there are certain conditions and events, when considered in the aggregate, that raise substantial doubt about the Company's ability to continue as a going concern within one year after the date that the Consolidated Financial Statements were issued.
+Based on its recurring losses from operations since inception and continued cash outflows from operating activities, the Company has concluded that there is substantial doubt about its ability to continue as a going concern for a period of one year from the date that these Consolidated Financial Statements were issued.

 Since its formation, the Company has devoted substantial effort and capital resources to strategic planning, engineering, design, and development of its electric vehicle platform, development of initial electric vehicle models, and capital raising.
-Since inception, the Company has incurred cumulative losses from operations, negative cash flows from operating activities, and has an accumulated deficit of \$3,077,614 as of March 31, 2022.
-After the closing of the Business Combination and the PIPE Financing on July 21, 2021, the Company received gross proceeds aggregating \$990,983, which it used to settle certain liabilities and the remainder of which management expects to use to finance the ongoing operations of the business.
+Since inception, the Company has incurred cumulative losses from operations, negative cash flows from operating activities, and has an accumulated deficit of \$2,907,644 as of December 31, 2021.
+After the closing of the Business Combination and the PIPE Financing on July 21, 2021, the Company received gross proceeds aggregating \$990,983, which it used to pay \$84,278 in transaction costs and \$139,557 to settle certain liabilities.
+The Company expects to use the remaining net proceeds of \$767,148 from the Business Combination, as well as \$172,031 in net proceeds received from the issuance of notes payable during 2021, to finance the ongoing operations of the business.

-The Company has funded its operations and capital needs primarily through the net proceeds received from capital contributions, the issuance of related party notes payable and notes payable (see Note 8, Related Party Notes Payable and Note 9, Notes Payable in the Notes to the unaudited Condensed Consolidated Financial Statements of FF for the quarter ended March 31, 2022 included elsewhere in this prospectus), the sale of Preferred and Common Stock (see Note 12, Stockholders' Equity in the Notes to the unaudited Condensed Consolidated Financial Statements of FF for the quarter ended March 31, 2022 included elsewhere in this prospectus) and the net proceeds received from the Business Combination and the PIPE Financing (see Note 3, Business Combination in the Notes to the unaudited Condensed Consolidated Financial Statements of FF for the quarter ended March 31, 2022 included elsewhere in this prospectus).
+The Company has funded its operations and capital needs primarily through the net proceeds received from capital contributions, the issuance of related party notes payable and notes payable (see Note 9, Related Party Notes Payable and Note 10, Notes Payable), the sale of Preferred and Common Stock (see Note 13, Stockholders' Equity (Deficit)) and the net proceeds received from the Business Combination and the PIPE Financing (see Note 3, Business Combination).